teambit/docs/docs/getting-started/create-workspace.md

 Create the Workspace and head over to it as following.
 To learn in depth on [Creating Workspace head here](/workspace/creating-workspaces).

-:::note
+:::tip
 It might be easier to create a [Scope](/scopes/overview) at this moment to spare few steps next on.
 You can quickly [create a free Scope on the Bit Cloud](https://bit.dev/create-scope) or [host your own Scope](/scopes/host-your-own-scope).
 Use the `--scope` flag for all generated components to include your Remote Scope.
 :::

 Creating the Workspace should be done by configuring a [Scope name](/scopes/scope-name).
-For this example, I would use the `bitorg.experience` reflecting the Scope owned by the `experience` team at the `bitorg`.
+For this example, I would use the `bitorg.experience` scope name, which is a combination my organization name `bitorg` and the `experience` team owning it.

 <Tabs
 groupId="frameworks"